What is a volcano?

 See for yourself

-- Visit the Natural History Museum: their brand-new gallery about volcanoes and earthquakes features an earthquake simulator where you can feel the groud shake underneath your feet, as well as a heat suit worn by volcanologists.
+- Visit the Natural History Museum in London: their brand-new gallery about volcanoes and earthquakes features an earthquake simulator where you can feel the groud shake underneath your feet, as well as a heat suit worn by volcanologists.

 Find out more